JustinKhu/Windows-Server-AD-Lab/Phase 3.md

 **Solution**: Created a new OU named 'Consultants' and created a user 'Scott' in that OU.
 Opened delegation control in ADUC, added user 'Scott' and delegated control to allow for resetting user passwords and forcing password changes.

 **Verification:** Logged in as 'Scott' user and opened ADUC.
 Opening the properties of another user account showed that certain options such as setting account expiry and unlocking accounts were unavailable.

+**5. Scenario:** Patty from HR needs access to employee data to perform her job.

+**Solution:** Created a new security group named 'Employee Data' in ADUC inside the 'HR' OU.
+In the actual Employee Data folder located on the server, opened properties and enabled Sharing in the advanced settings.
+Then added the security group as an authenticated user and checked 'Read, List folder contents, Read & execute'.
+Edited the security group in ADUC to add user 'Patty' as a member of the group.

+**Verification:** Logged in as user 'Patty'.
+Used gpupdate /force in the command prompt.
+Signed out and back in and entered the UNC path '\\Server2022\Employee Data$'.